ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 ## Basics of system deployment with kadeploy3

-One of the key features of Grid'5000 is that users are allowed to deploy another operating system on the computing nodes they reserved, and become root on their resources.
+One of the key features of Grid'5000 is that users are allowed to deploy another operating system on the computing nodes they reserved and become root on their resources.
 Operating system deployment is done with [kadeploy3](https://kadeploy.gitlabpages.inria.fr/).

-With kadeploy3, users can deploy software environments (usually GNU/Linux distributions) on their computing resources, and customize the system to set up a complex experiment.
+With kadeploy3, users can deploy software environments (usually GNU/Linux distributions) on their computing resources and customize the system to set up a complex experiment.

 ### Grid'5000 environments

-The Grid'5000/SLICES-FR & ABACA technical teams maintains several environments that can be deployed.
+The Grid'5000/SLICES-FR & ABACA technical teams maintain several environments that can be deployed.
 Here is a partial list of the environments available:

 | environment    | quick description                                                              |